wirc-sjsu/firebench/docs/standard_format.md

 - Location of the probes must be defined as attributes following a spatial description convention.
 - If geographic coordinates are used, a CRS must be included.
 - Users are encouraged to add an attribute `description` to groups and datasets for information/context about the data.
+- If no data value or fill value is used, an attribute `_FillValue` must be defined at the dataset level.
 - In the following example, the array dimensions can be:
     - time -> ($N_t$)
     - data (temperature, wind_speed, *etc.*) -> ($N_t$)